patrik-csak/BB26/readme.md

 ## What is bijective base-26 numeration?

-You're probably familiar with BB26 numeration, even if you didn't know that's what it was called.
-BB26 numbers are used in spreadsheet columns, license plate serials, and (probably?) more.
+You're probably familiar with BB26 numeration.
+It's used for spreadsheet columns, license plate serials, and (probably?) more.

 Here's an example of decimal (base-10) numbers (the numbers you use every day to count things) compared to their corresponding BB26 numbers: